TSUSAKA-ucl/robot-loader/README.md

 ```
 ## How to Operate this Sample Scene

-1. The three spheres and the light green cylinder are only present
+1. The three spheres, the light green cylinder and a robot arm
-   in the A-frame and are not present in the Rapier model.
+   are only present in the A-frame and are not present in the Rapier model.
-2. Pushing the thumbstick toggles the ray on and off.
+2. Pushing the thumbstick and selecting "(pie menu)V" toggles the ray on
+   and off.
 3. When the ray is displayed, the three spheres are push buttons
    that can be clicked with a ray.
 The largest sphere is for start/stop,
    and the second sphere is for stepping.